Pirates of the Caribbean: Dead Man's Chest: Plot

-The wedding of Will Turner and Elizabeth Swann is interrupted when Lord Cutler Beckett, chairman of the East India Trading Company, arrives with arrest warrants for them, and also for Commodore James Norrington, who allowed Captain Jack Sparrow to escape.
-Norrington has resigned and disappeared after losing the Navy's flagship, HMS Dauntless, in a hurricane while pursuing Jack.
-Meanwhile, Jack is visited by Will's father, Bootstrap Bill Turner, aboard the Black Pearl.
-Bootstrap is a crewman on the Flying Dutchman, captained by Davy Jones.
-Jack previously bartered a deal with Jones to raise the Pearl from the depths, and must now join the Dutchmans crew or be dragged to Davy Jones' Locker by the Kraken.
-Meanwhile, Beckett has a meeting with Will, where he reveals that he has Letters of Marque for Jack Sparrow signed by the king.
-Beckett offers to validate Will and Elizabeth's freedom if Will goes on a journey on behalf of the EITC to recover Jack's compass for Beckett's use.
+Will Turner and Elizabeth Swann's wedding is interrupted by Lord Cutler Beckett of the East India Trading Company, who arrives at Port Royal with arrest warrants, charging them for aiding Captain Jack Sparrow's escape.
+Commodore James Norrington, who has since resigned from the Royal Navy and disappeared after losing his ship, the HMS Dauntless, in a hurricane while pursuing Jack, also has a warrant.

+Meanwhile, aboard the Black Pearl, Jack is visited by Will's father, Bootstrap Bill Turner, who is now a crewman of the Flying Dutchman, captained by Davy Jones.
+He marks Jack with the Black Spot and reminds him that he previously bartered a deal with Jones to raise the Pearl from the depths in exchange for his freedom - a debt Jack failed to repay - and must now serve aboard the Dutchman or he will be dragged into Davy Jones' Locker by the Kraken.
+Meanwhile, revealing Letters of Marque intended for Jack signed by King George, Beckett offers to free Will and Elizabeth in exchange for Will recovering Sparrow's compass.

-Will finds Jack and the crew on an island and frees them from cannibals.
-After escaping the cannibals, Jack and the crew visit voodoo priestess Tia Dalma, who reveals Jones' weakness is his heart, locked within the Dead Man's Chest; Jack intends to find it and free himself from Jones' service.
-Locating the Dutchman, Will makes a deal with Jack to find the key to the chest in return for Jack's compass, but is tricked into joining Jones' crew in Jack's stead.
-Jones agrees to release Jack from their bargain in exchange for ninety-nine more souls.
-Will meets his father aboard the Dutchman and learns that Jones possesses the key to the chest.
-Despite losing a game of Liar's Dice to Jones, Will escapes with the key and is taken aboard the same ship Elizabeth was on.
-Jones sends the Kraken after him and sinks the ship, but Will again escapes.
+Will finds Jack and his crew on an island and helps them escape from cannibals.
+Afterward, Jack visits voodoo priestess Tia Dalma, who helps in finding the Dead Man's Chest, which holds Davy Jones' still-beating heart; whoever has it can control Davy Jones.
+Will makes a deal with Jack to find the key to the chest in return for Jack's compass but is tricked into servitude with Jones' crew aboard the Dutchman in Jack's stead.
+Jones agrees to free Sparrow from servitude if he can provide 99 more souls.
+Will reunites with his father, Bootstrap Bill, aboard the Dutchman and learns that Jones possesses the key through a game of Liar's Dice.
+Will escapes with the key and climbs aboard the Edinburgh Trader.
+Jones summons the Kraken and sinks the ship, but Will manages to escape.